Black women: Ghana

 The patriarchality of Ghana's society, regardless of the extent to which it is ultimately the result of colonialism, has been impacting women not only economically but relationally as well.
 Abuse is a prevalent component of polygamous and monogamous relationships in Ghana.
-This normalization of domestic violence lends itself to the topic of sex trafficking in Ghana and how women are objectified through the so-called “male gaze” — a concept with origins and a specific meaning within varieties of feminist theory — and ultimately abused.
-Sex trafficking in Ghana is very common as a result of poverty and lack of education and employment skills.
 It can be hard for women to get out of being a sex worker because it might be viewed as the only way to provide for their families or themselves.
 The criminalization of sex work in Ghana also makes it difficult for women to escape abuse from their pimps and customers and seek help.

 Another factor that plays a role in the susceptibility of women being in poverty is the rise in female-headed households as a result of divorce, women becoming widows, or women being separated from their partners.
 This has exacerbated the issue of poverty among women because they're unable to have access to the benefits of the socio-economic status men hold in Ghana.

 Economically, the majority of Ghanaian women work within the informal sector of Ghana's economy, meaning they are mostly self-employed.
 Self-employment does not always guarantee a stable source of income, making it hard for women to make enough money to support themselves and their families.
 Some of the prominent entrepreneurial jobs women take up in Ghana are hairdressing, dressmaking, market trading, and agriculture.
 Market trading, especially, has been a good way for women to better their chances of getting out of poverty because they are given the opportunity to take part in credit services, acquire insurance on their personal items, and build their savings.
 According to Wrigley-Asante in her journal article, “market women are considered the backbone of food distribution, ensuring food security for the urban economy.”
 Ghanaian women are very important contributors to Ghana's economy despite not having access to steady wages.

 Ghana's government has made strides to address the inequalities present within the culture by creating the WID (Women in Development) initiative in the 1970s to cater to women's welfare, SAPs (structural adjustment programs) in the 1980s to help women enhance their productivity, and PAMSCAD (Program of Action to Mitigate the Social Costs of Adjustment) in the late 1980s and early 1990s to help boost the socioeconomic status of Ghanaian women.
 These initiatives and programs ultimately failed because they were not addressing the root cause of poverty among women, and colonialism's lasting impacts have arguably rendered the Ghanaian government ill-prepared to give the necessary resources to such complex programs.